 A fixed-rate mortgage is a home loan in which the interest rate stays the same over the life of the loan.
 There's no introductory period with this type of home loan, so there's no need to worry about future market conditions.
 Most borrowers prefer the fixed-rate mortgage because of its stability and "set it and forget it" terms.

 Expect to pay a great deal of attention to your amortization schedule.
 Though your payment will not change, the amount that goes toward principal and interest will differ each month.
 It's common for a borrower with a fixed-rate mortgage to pay more interest at the beginning of their term and more principal at the end.

-There are numerous fixed-rate mortgages available for homeowners, including conventional, FHA, and VA loans.
+Numerous fixed-rate mortgages are available for homeowners, including conventional, FHA, and VA loans.
 You can also choose between a 30-year or 15-year loan.
 Ask your lender about program requirements and which term length makes sense for your situation.

 Fixed-rate mortgage pros and cons

 Not every borrower will benefit from a fixed-rate mortgage.
 Then again, this type of home loan is a no-brainer for others.
 Be sure to weigh the pros and cons in advance.

 Flexibility - Similar to adjustable-rate mortgages, a fixed-rate loan allows you to do other things with your money as you make payments.
 That could mean wiping out high-interest debt, building up a savings account, or contributing to your child's college fund.
 And with no fluctuation in payments, there are never any surprises.